 River water PFC concentrations were found in the lower parts per trillion (ppt) concentration range.
 The only PFCs found in the river were PFOS and PFOA.
 PFOS was found in the river water immediately downstream of the 3M discharge at a level of 14.5 ppt at location #1, at a level of 6 ppt at downstream location #2, and non-detect at downstream location #3.
 Downstream location #3 is in a relatively quiescent area of the river likely not "exposed" to the 3M discharge.
 PFOA was found in the river water immediately downstream at location #1 at a level of 35.3 ppt, and was not detected at the other downstream locations.
 The diminishing downstream PFOS and PFOA river water concentration is primarily due to the dilution of the 3M discharge with the river flow.
-River water samples were collected below the surface and may not fully characterize the river water surface).
+River water samples were collected below the surface and may not fully characterize the river water concentrations of PFCs due to their surface active properties (may concentrate more on the water surface).